Dispute Rutgers parking tickets in 2 minutes

 Depending on the severity of the case, lawyers would charge anywhere from a few hundred to a few thousand dollars.
 Court representation services would lead to additional charges.

 But it does not have to be that way!
 With DoNotPay, help is free.
 DoNotPay chatbot can generate the exact script you can use in your hearing.
 You only have to provide us information and specifics.
 It’s that simple!
-Download DoNotPay for iOS or use it in your web browser for free.
+Use it in your for free.

 Assuming all else fails, how can I pay the fine?